 Proper storage is key in Christmas tree care.
 It helps maintain your artificial tree’s colorful foliage.
-This protects it from heat and water damage, as well as insects and animals.
+And, protects it from heat and water damage, as well as insects and animals.

-The best way to do it is to use a tree storage bag.
+The ideal way is to use a tree storage bag.
 A box will also do as a short-term solution.
 But, you’ll need to take an extra step and that’s to cover your tree in clear wrap.
 Cardboard deteriorates over time and can’t protect your tree from liquids or heat.

 2. Keep Your Tree Spic n’ Span

 Remove dust and dirt from the branches with a vacuum.
 Make sure to connect the brush attachment before cleaning.
 You can also use a soft cloth dipped in soap and water.
-A damp cloth is best for trees with foliage made from tinsel.
+A damp cloth—not soaking wet—is best for trees with foliage made from tinsel.
 Finally, wipe down metal parts with a dry and clean rag to avoid rusting.

 For even more Christmas tree care tips, head on over to our post on how to clean one.